HDR/DualShock4-USB-C/README.md

 PCB Color: Any

-Surface Finish: ENIG-RoHS
+Surface Finish: Any

-Gold Fingers: Yes (45° chamfered border)
+Gold Fingers: No

 Castellated Holes: No